-An applicant to any master's programs must have completed an undergraduate degree from an accredited college or university, whose accreditor is recognized by the US Department of Education.
+An applicant to any master's programs must have completed an undergraduate degree from a regionally accredited institution.
 An official transcript from EACH college or university attended must be submitted to the appropriate office.
 The official transcripts must be mailed from the school issuing the transcripts directly to Faulkner University.
 Hand-delivered transcripts, photocopies of transcripts, and print outs of grade reports are unacceptable.